 From Tupper Lake follow Route 3 east.
 Turn left on Route 30, toward Fish Creek, and travel about 8.8 miles to Floodwood Road on the left.
 Follow Floodwood Road for 0.35 miles to Hoel Pond Road on the right.
 Follow here to the Hoel Pond Access Road (dirt road) on the left.
 Follow this rough road along the golf course to the boat launch, 0.5 miles.

 If you’re looking for landlocked salmon, Hoel Pond is the place to go.
 Summer’s hotter temps will send them into the deeper water (the pond maxes out at 65 feet), but a troll over Hoel’s 455 acres should net you something.

 This route starts out from the state boat launch site at the south end of Hoel Pond.
 Hoel Pond is located at the south end, but out of, the St. Regis Canoe Area.
-Hoel Pond does allow motor boats.

-Hoel Pond is a large pond with over 6-miles of shoreline to explore.
+Hoel Pond is a large pond with over 6 miles of shoreline to explore.
 The eastern shores are private.

-A culvert drains Hoel Pond and is not designed to travel through.
+* Caution: a culvert drains Hoel Pond and is not designed to travel through.
 The culvert is wide enough for most kayaks, but it drains steeply downhill with a slight drop on the other end and would be a dangerous and non-successful venture.

 Primitive camping sites are located on the pond to the NE and SW.
 There are also campsites located in the parking lot area that are drive-up and first come, first serve.